The tiniest change could bring you the biggest financial freedom

-Timothy Delaney, who keeps his tiny house on a friend’s property in Victoria, clearly feels comfortable with his Security Profile.
+Timothy Delaney, who keeps his tiny house on a friend’s property in Victoria, appreciates the sense of security his tiny house provides.
 ‘When I go to bed at night, I don’t have to worry about what will happen to me if I lose my job tomorrow or if I have an accident or anything’, he says.
 ‘I sleep peacefully’.

 Timothy built his tiny home out of reclaimed local timbers and second-hand fittings where possible.
 ‘I went to junk shops and recycling centres and I put word around with my mates that I needed this or that… you’ll be surprised how much extra stuff people keep around for no reason that they’ll happily give you,’ he says.
 ‘For example, all of my windows are from one mate – he’d been storing them for years and his wife was so thankful I’d taken them that she came and installed herb planters on the windows after they were up!’